yaceno/XSS-Shigeno/README.md

 For the moment, it allows to detect input texts and run a lot of xss payloads in it until a dialog box appears.

 ## Usage
-- `chmod 755 cmds.sh` (to give yourself the right to install the libraries)
-- Install the libraries : `./cmds.sh`
+- `pip3 install -r requirements.txt`
 - Launch the tool with the site you want, example : `python3 xsshigeno.py -s https://xss-game.appspot.com/level1/frame`
+- To run the tool showing the actions on the browser (non-headless mode) add `-b` option